CollaboRateMgmt/CollaboRate/README.md

    - The crowd member does even need to know programming!
 Crowd members submit pseudo-code under guidance of the CollaboRate tool.
 We will soon refine the questions and options presented by the tool.
 Crowd members may not even realize that they are creating pseudocode.
 The SPOCs convert the pseudo-code to the actual lines of code.
    - Since each crowd member works on one microtask at a time, the work per crowd member is as small and easy as possible.

-    So, you may say: "This is crazy.
-Exactly what skills, do members of the crowd need to have?
-How can people earn without any skills?"

-    The process expects only the following skills from the crowd members:
+    We do expect the following skills from the crowd members:
      - Read and write business English
      - Analytical capabilities
      - Able to use the Internet to search for information